hoangduytran/blender-manual/manual/compositing/types/utilities/math.rst

 Inputs
 ======

 The inputs of the node are dynamic.
-Some inputs are only available in certain operations.
+Some inputs are only available for certain operations.
-For instance, the *Addend* input is only available in the *Multiply Add* operator.
+For instance, the *Addend* input is only available for the *Multiply Add* operator.

 Value
    Input Value.
 Trigonometric functions read this value as radians.